ayushprd/predicting-precipitation/README.md

 - Hyperparameter optimization can be used to find the best possible hyperparameters for the models.
 - Leave one out cross validation (LOOCV) could be used to evaluate the generalizability of the models to unseen stations.
 - Incorporating other atmospheric variables from reanalysis datasets like ERA5 and MERRA-2.
-- Evaluating the potential of pretrained time series models in this task, as discussed in a recent [paper](https://arxiv.org/pdf/2310.10688).
+- Evaluating the potential of pretrained time series models in this task, as discussed in a recent paper (Das et al., 2023).
-- XAI methods like SLISEMAP and SHAP used to understand which features influence specific heavy precipitation events.
+- XAI methods like SLISEMAP (Björklund et al., 2024) and SHAP used to understand which features influence specific heavy precipitation events.

 ## Time spent
 * Understanding the problem and conceptualising a solution: 1 hr